 |---|---|---|

-A: At least two.
-E-bike and e-motorcycle differ heavily in DPs, panel layout, and new-standard compliance — bundling them into one PID makes long-term maintenance painful.
+At least two.
+Electric bicycles and electric motorcycles differ greatly in DPs, panel layout, and GB 17761-2024 compliance.
+Mixing them under one PID raises maintenance and management costs sharply.

 Is this page helpful?